DheerajCNV/Modeling-and-Control-of-a-Multi--Prismatic-Robotic-System/README.md

 **Graphical User Interface (GUI):**

-Grid layout, push buttons, table and edit numerical elements are used to generate the graphical user interface with functions and call back functions integrated into the script.
+Grid layout, push buttons, table and edit numerical elements are used to generate the graphical user interface with functions and call-back functions integrated into the script.
 The user can provide all the necessary input parameters using the easy-to-understand interface and access scripts to obtain the necessary plots.

+**A detailed report of the project can be found at Final_Report.pdf**